solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Derivative analyze functions`
-It's a big deal in the purpose of studying Calculus.
+That's one of the Core Purposes of studying Calculus.

 ## `Critical points(Extrema): Maxima & Minima`